Heartland FM is a community owned radio station based in Pitlochry, broadcasting to the Highland Perthshire area on 97.5 FM.

 Technical Director: Corrado Mella

 The formation of Heartland FM (HFM) was one of the most innovative community projects of its time.
-There were no rules or guidelines from Ofcom when Heartland applied for a license to broadcast in 1992.
+There were no rules or guidelines from Ofcom when Heartland applied for a license to broadcast in March 1992.
 As a result of grassroots activity, a strong committee and financial backing from the local business community, the first small scale community broadcaster in the UK was born.
-It is now the longest serving community owned radio station in the country, reaching its 28th anniversary this year.
+It is now the longest serving community owned radio station in the country.
 The average lifespan for stations following this path is around 7 years.

 The remit of the station was to provide a radio service to a large geographic area that was not covered by existing national media.
 At this time much of Highland Perthshire could not access FM quality radio broadcasts or even Channel 4 on television.

 Focusing on a provision of local issues and drawing on local people to present programmes and provide technical backup HFM went from part-time broadcasting to an all day, everyday radio station.
 To achieve this commitment HFM has had to embrace the same structures and governance that apply to national providers such as the BBC.
 It is to the credit of those involved both past and present that HFM has continued to meet the standards set by the UK governing body, Ofcom.

 Through the years there have been thousands of contributors, guests and interviews.
 The station quickly found a place in the community as a tool for local information and a platform for issues not explored elsewhere.
 HFM has promoted numerous local events, provided an opening for local representatives to be held to account via live public hustings prior to elections and referenda.
 It has broadcast live from numerous gala and Highland Games days and hundreds of community groups have been given airtime to promote their objectives and publicise their events.